umarhassan-mitodl/21g.401-fall-2008/content/pages/syllabus.md

 Audio Program
 -------------

 **Regular daily work with the audio program for short periods of time (15-20 minutes) is strongly suggested.** For the listening exercises, you may also work from your computer at home, given that you have a microphone installed to your home computer.
 The audio program files are available to registered students through the course Web site.
-For the DL recorder, go to [Dartmouth College Language Recorder](http://projects.oscelot.org/gf/project/dlrecorder/).
+For the DL recorder, go to {{% resource_link "a1bd9488-c623-476a-9818-c24f123e0c90" "Dartmouth College Language Recorder" %}}.
 You will receive additional information on the DL recorder and the audio files on the first day of class.

 Homework
 --------